Use your right to roam

 - public bridleways or byways cross the land – horse riders and cyclists can ride along these

-Search for open access land and find out about land that’s currently closed to walkers.
+Search for open access land in England and find out about land that’s currently closed to walkers.

 Report problems with open access land

-You can report problems to your local highway authority - contact them through your local council.
+You can report problems to the local access authority - contact them through the local council.

-You can also contact the Open Access Contact Centre for help resolving the problem.
+You can also contact the Open Access Contact Centre for information about open access land in England.